SavuPaul/Image-Compression/README.md

 In Task 1, the program reads data from a `.PPM` file and stores it in a `Matrix` variable, which contains fields for red, green, and blue values.
 Each node in the quadtree has three fields: `line`, `column`, and `size`, allowing easy mapping between a node's position in the tree and its corresponding pixel area.

 The function `matrix_score` checks if the mean value for a given submatrix is less than or equal to the compression factor.
-The process proceeds as follows:
+The process is as follows:

 1. **Initial Matrix Score Check**: If the score of the entire matrix is greater than the compression factor, the matrix is not divided further, and the required data is written to the output file.